-Eye Lymphoma Diagnosis
+Eye Lymphoma Diagnosis and Treatment

 Your ophthalmologist will ask about your symptoms and check your vision and eye movement.
 The doctor will use an ophthalmoscope—an instrument with a light and a small magnifying lens—to get a good look inside the eye.